freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/plugins/visual-scripting/node-reference.md

 ## Lamps

+Lamps a bit more complex than coils and switches, because besides of simply being turned on or off, they have an intensity and a color.
+VPE currently has poor support of dynamically colored lamps, so visual scripting currently ignores the color.
+The nodes will be updated when we work on a table that has RGB LEDs.

+Note also that when creating your proper game logic, you should rely on [variables](#variables) instead of lamp status in your logic.
+However, since you can also use visual scripting along with different gamelogic engine such as [PinMAME](xref:pinmame_index), where you can't access the internal state, it makes sense to provide nodes for lamp events and retrieving their value.

+### On Lamp Changed

 ## Variables

 See [Variables](xref:uvs_variables) for an overview on how variables work.
 We will be using examples for player variables, but apart from [creation](#create-player-state) and [changing](#change-player-state), they work the same way as table variables.